 Students spend the first half of their second year studying at one of our partner institutions in South Asia (15PAIC002 - Period of Postgraduate Study in South Asia - worth 90 credits), before returning to work on their 20,000-word dissertation (15PAIC999 Extended dissertation in South Asian Studies - worth 90 credits).

 If you are a current student you can find structure information on Moodle or through your Faculty.

 Teaching & Learning

 Lectures and Seminars

-Language courses typically involve more hours of contact time, especially at elementary level, and regular homework.
+Language modules typically involve more hours of contact time, especially at elementary level, and regular homework.

-The assessment on most courses consists of two or three coursework essay assignments and an unseen written examination, sat in April or May.
-However, some courses are assessed purely on the basis of coursework, including essays and reaction papers.
+The assessment on most modules consists of two or three essay assignments and an unseen written examination, sat in April or May.
+However, some modules are assessed purely on the basis of coursework, including essays and reaction papers.

 A 20,000-word dissertation will be written by each student on this programme after his/her return from South Asia, for submission in September of the second year.
 The dissertation will be on an approved topic linked with one of the taught courses.

 SOAS Library is one of the world's most important academic libraries for the study of Africa, Asia and the Middle East, attracting scholars from all over the world.
 The Library houses over 1.2 million volumes, together with significant archival holdings, special collections and a growing network of electronic resources.
 The South Asia collection consists of approximately 88,000 volumes in English and other European languages and about 70,000 volumes in South Asian languages.